Monday, April 11, 2016

 7) What are my payment options?

 Paypal.
-Credit card (through Paypal).
+Credit card and debit cards.
 Australian bank transfer (AU only).
 Knit me some rad wool socks and I'll trade.

 8) So what's the deal with this YOU time thing?

 The DIY movement has been around far longer than blogs and Instagram will have you believe.

 Needlework has given me refreshing ME time away from job concerns, boyfriend break-ups, full-time toddler noise for more than 40 years.

 I have made something with my own two hands in the quiet moments when everyone else is asleep, or in front of an old Christmas movie, or even in a cafe with a handful of friends who have brought their needlework and their laughter.